Alabama Water Quality at a Glance

 What are PFAS and why are they a concern here?

 PFAS (per- and polyfluoroalkyl substances) are man-made chemicals that can persist in people and the environment.
-Over long periods, some PFAS can affect health; research and regulation continue to evolve6.
+Health research and regulation continue evolving6.

-Alabama has monitored PFAS statewide, and North Alabama has seen higher levels linked to historical industry near Decatur; a $98.4 million settlement supports cleanup actions25.
+Alabama has monitored PFAS statewide, and North Alabama has seen higher levels linked to historical industry near Decatur; a $98.4 million settlement supports local cleanup and response actions25.

 Quality News About Your Water